ClintinH/ToyDroneAssessment/README.md

 ### How to build

 Note that for most users you don't need to build this project.
-If all you want is to view open up the index.html or Please refer to the [Live Version](https://clintin-toydrone-assessment.netlify.app/) for more information.
+You will have to run the npm run start command to start a local host to view the project or Please refer to the [Live Version](https://clintin-toydrone-assessment.netlify.app/) for more information.

 If you don't already have Node.js and NPM, go install them.
 Then, in the folder where you have cloned